 I could not have said it bettermyself.

-Sammy would slip in and out of containment as it suited him.
+Sammy would slip in and out of containment as it suited him, traipsing along like a child.
 “It turned out Sammy could not only chew through ropes,” writes a humored Oliver, “He could also climb fences.
 So his roaming continued…”

 Percy was silly and noble.
 He ate the Bhagavad Gita and became the wisest of dogs.
 Percy needed love in the wakeful hours of the night and was “wild with the okayness” of being formidably cuddled and loved by human hands.

 And sensitive Luke who adored flowers, keeping them close and near.

 I had a dogwho loved flowers.Briskly she wentthrough the fields,

 yet pausedfor the honeysuckleor the rose,her dark head

 and her wet nosetouchingthe faceof every one…

 Dog Songs is about communication and communion forgotten by our adult mouths and ears.
 Joy written in the snow, wise words devoured, love expressed by tickling fingers.

 I have seen Ben place his nose meticulously into the shallow dampness of a deer’s hoofprint and shut his eyes as if listening.
 But it is smell he is listening to.
 The wild, high music of smell, that we know so little about.